SystemFw/blog/content/staging/paxos-failures.md

 Enter the third big idea in Paxos: _2-phase locking_.

-The idea is that instead of trying to find out whether it has a majority, the writer will try to _reserve_ one.
+The idea is that instead of trying to find out whether it has a majority, a writer will try to _reserve_ one.
 Only once a majority has been reserved will the writer send the value to storage servers, hence why the process has 2 phases.
 The key component here is that concurrent writers can retry the reserve phase multiple times until